Information for people making complaints

 - If the President of the Commission is satisfied that a complaint cannot be resolved, the complaint will be terminated.
 The President can also terminate a complaint for other reasons.
 For example, where the President is satisfied that a complaint does not have merit or has already been dealt with by another agency.

-- If your complaint is terminated, you may be able to take your complaint to the Federal Circuit Court or the Federal Court of Australia.
+- If your complaint is terminated, you may be able to take your complaint to the Federal Circuit and Family Court of Australia or the Federal Court of Australia.
 You must make an application to the court within 60 days of the date your complaint is terminated.
 In some situations, you will need to get the court's permission to take the matter to court.

 - The Commission cannot take the matter to court for you or help you present your case in court.
 So, you may need to talk with a lawyer or legal service if you want to go to court.